C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 1 Ocean Cargo Open Policy: North American policy continuous until cancelled

-based on Valuation Clause--cargo is valued, premium included, at invoice
+Valuation Clause--cargo is valued, premium included, at invoice price including

-price including all charges plus prepaid, advance, or guaranteed freight,
+all charges plus prepaid, advance, or guaranteed freight, plus an agreed

-plus an agreed percentage (usually 10-15%).
-Percentage increase allows
+percentage (usually 10-15%).
+Percentage increase allows profit for total

-or for specified period or until sum insured exhausted by accumulation
+specified period or until sum insured exhausted by accumulation of values of

-of values of shipments, then must be renewed.
-Open Cover Policy runs
+shipments, then must be renewed.
+Open Cover Policy runs 12 months, then

-12 months, then must be renewed.
-Each shipment covered must be promptly
+must be renewed.
+Each shipment covered must be promptly declared so that

 3 Hull Open or Declaration Policy: Rare, like above, but for hull.